 PRO Tips from Quick Connect Computer Services:

-- gently close your laptop, never slam it.
+- Gently close your laptop, and never slam it.

 - Don’t keep your laptop constantly plugged in, the battery needs to be drained and charged, it is designed to do this.